 Due to the relatively minor modifications in the channel alignment or width at the Battery Island Turn and the Entrance Channel, Reach 1, no appreciable change in hydrology is anticipated.

-No appreciable change in the No Action Alternative.
+No Action: No appreciable change to hydrology would result with implementation of the No Action Alternative.

 7.2.2 Water Quality.